neilg63/string-patterns/README.md

 - Many methods without *_ci* or *_cs* suffixes require a boolean *case_insensitive* parameter
 - Methods ending in *_cs* are case-sensitive
 - Methods ending in *_ci* are case-insensitive
-- Methods containing *_word(s)_* match whole or partial words depending on boundary rules
+- Methods containing *_word(s)* match whole or partial words depending on boundary rules
-- Methods containing *_match_all_* require all patterns within an array to match.
-In a future version, the _many_ variants are deprecated
+- Methods containing *_match_all* require all patterns within an array to match.
-- Methods containing *_match_any_* return true if any of the patterns within an array match
+- Methods containing *_match_any* return true if any of the patterns within an array match
-- Methods containing *split* return either a vector or tuple pair.
+- Methods containing *_split* return either a vector or tuple pair.
 - Methods containing *_part(s)* always include leading or trailing separators and may return empty elements in vectors
 - Methods containing *segment(s)* ignore leading, trailing, repeated consecutive separators and thus exclude empty elements
 - In tuples returned from *segment(s)* and *part(s)* methods, *head* means the segment before the first split and tail the remainder, while *start* means the whole string before the last split and *end* only the last part of the last matched separator.